-- The capacity of the file system is 1 TB or more - The file system does not support 64-bit inodes
+- The capacity of the file system is 1 TB or more - The file system does not support 64-bit inodes - The number of files and directories that were created in the file system is no more than 100 million.

 Moving 10 GB of data takes up to about 50 minutes.
 For details about the processing time required to move more than 10 GB of data, see the CLI Administrator's Guide.